iterative/dvc.org/content/docs/use-cases/versioning-data-and-models/index.md

 As you use DVC, unique versions of your data files and directories are [cached](/doc/user-guide/project-structure/internal-files#structure-of-the-cache-directory) in a systematic way (preventing file duplication).
-The working datastore is separated from your <abbr>workspace</abbr> to keep the project light, but stays connected via file [links](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)
+The working data store is separated from your <abbr>workspace</abbr> to keep the project light, but stays connected via file [links](/doc/user-guide/large-dataset-optimization#file-link-types-for-the-dvc-cache)